 Did you know that June 3rd is Insect Repellent Awareness Day?
 Me neither!
 But it’s always a good time to talk about insect repellent for our dogs so we can keep them safe from bugs and the diseases they can carry.

-Summer is on the way, and that means the mosquitoes are about to come out in full force.
+Summer is on the way, and of course the mosquitoes are about to come out in full force.
 That means buzzing and bites and itching–not just for us, but for our dogs, too.

 As annoying as they are, mosquitoes, unfortunately, also pose a serious risk to dogs and their owners.
 Mosquitoes carry diseases, and it seems like every year these diseases become more and more severe.

-However, if you happen to live in the SoCal region, it appears as though a very special mosquito is beginning to make its way into the area.
+However, if you happen to live in the southern California region, it appears as though a very special mosquito is beginning to make its way into the area.
 California residents need to be prepared, as do pet lovers who live wherever mosquitoes are common.

 Here’s what you should know about the new mosquito on the block and ways to keep these bugs off your dog.